grioool/marketplace-automation/README.md

 5. Database (marketplace-automation/database.sql) was made.
 6. Start of work with Angular.
 First project was made.
 7. Start of work and configure Hibernate.
-8. Start of work with Spring.
+8. Start of work with Spring Boot.
+First project was made and setting.
 9. Setting User, Role tables.

+## Second week (20.12.21 - 21.12.21)

+1. Start of work with Spring MVC.
+Spring MVC was setting.
+2. Tomcat deploy.
+3.